jaabmar/kernel-test-bias/README.md

 This repository presents the methods from the paper "Hidden among subgroups: Detecting critical treatment effect bias in observational studies."

-Randomized trials are the gold standard for informed decision-making in medicine, yet they may not always capture the full scope of the population in clinical practice.
-Observational studies are usually more representative of the patient population but are susceptible to variuos biases such as those arising from unmeasured confounding.
+**Motivation:** Randomized trials are the gold standard for informed decision-making in medicine, yet they may not always capture the full scope of the population in clinical practice.
+Observational studies are usually more representative of the patient population but are susceptible to various biases, such as those arising from unmeasured confounding.

-Our tools are designed to enhance the reliability of observational studies.
-We provide a statistical test that allows researchers to validate if the treatment effects observed in specific patient subgroups fall within an acceptable tolerance when **benchmarked** against randomized trials.
-Additionally, we propose a method to estimate a lower bound for potential biases within these subgroup effects.
+*Benchmarking* observational studies has become a popular strategy to assess the reliability of observational data when a randomized trial is available.
+The main idea behind this approach is to first emulate the procedures adopted in the randomized trial within the observational study, for example, using the [Target Trial Emulation framework](https://jamanetwork.com/journals/jama/fullarticle/2799678).
+Then, the treatment effect estimates from the emulated observational study are compared with those from the randomized trial.
+If the estimates are similar, we may be willing to trust the observational study results for patient populations where the randomized data is insufficient.

+**Contribution:** To support the benchmarking framework, we propose a statistical procedure that compares treatment effect estimates between randomized and observational studies.
+In particular, our novel statistical test satisfies two properties identified as essential for effective benchmarking: granularity and tolerance.
+Granularity allows the detection of bias at a subgroup or individual level, thereby improving the power of benchmarking.
+Tolerance permits the acceptance of studies with negligible bias that does not impact decision-making, thereby reducing false rejections.
+Further, we use our test to estimate an asymptotically valid lower bound on the maximum bias strength for any individual.

 ## Getting Started